5T33Z0/OC-Little-Translated/03_USB_Fixes/README.md

 ## Removing the USB port limit and mapping USB ports

 The workaround is to lift the USB port limit and use additional tools to generate a codeless kext including a USB Port map with 15 ports of your choice.
-Prior to macOS Catalina, you could use the `XhciPortLimit` quirk to enable 26 Ports and you were good.
+Prior to macOS Catalina, you could use the `XhciPortLimit` quirk to enable 26 Ports and injet them and you were good.
 Since macOS Catalina, you need to map USB ports, so your peripherals work correctly.
 There are two methods to do this:

 ## Method 1: Mapping USB Ports with Tools (Intel only)